blobcache/blobcache/README.md

 $ blobcache daemon --state $HOME/.local/blobcache --serve-api unix:///run/blobcache/blobcache.sock --listen 0.0.0.0:6025
 ```

-Once the daemon is running, you should be all set to connect to it and start building your application on top of content-addressed storage.
+Once the daemon is running, you should be able to connect to it and start building your application on top of content-addressed storage.

-## Help, I need to store data larger than a single Blobcache blob
-Blobcache is not a filesystem or object store.
-It only allows storing blobs up to a fixed maximum size (currently 2MB).
-It is more of a building block than a storage solution on it's own.

-Take a look at [glfs](https://github.com/blobcache/glfs), a Git-Like FileSystem which breaks apart large files into chunks which will fit into Blobcache.

-Also take a look at [GotFS](https://github.com/gotvc/got/tree/master/pkg/gotfs) which is a more complicated, but in many ways more efficient, alternative to glfs.

-## Help, I need to store many small things efficiently in Blobcache
-Take a look at [GotKV](https://github.com/gotvc/got/tree/master/pkg/gotkv), an immutable key-value store on top of content-addressable storage.
-It's Blobcache compatible.

-## Community
-You can get in touch via either:
-- Our dedicated Matrix room `#blobcache:matrix.org`
-- The INET256 Discord, in the `#applications` channel.

 ## License
 The Blobcache implementation is licensed under GPLv3.